The Cropredy Box

 The Cropredy Box is an album by Fairport Convention recorded at their annual live concert in Cropredy, Oxfordshire, England to celebrate the band's thirtieth anniversary in 1997.
-Featuring many songs for which the band had become noted, the set also features performances from many former members including violinist Dave Swarbrick, original vocalist Judy Dyble, and Ralph McTell.
+Featuring many songs for which the band had become noted, the set also features performances from many former members including violinist Dave Swarbrick and original vocalist Judy Dyble.
 Commentary is provided by their first manager, Joe Boyd, and Ashley Hutchings.

 The album was packaged as three-CD boxed set including a booklet which featured a description of the compilation by Simon Nicol, track listings, and photographs from the concert itself.
 Extras were a track recorded for a Ken Russell documentary film about traditional music, and a prank phone call to Dave Swarbrick which had circulated on tape amongst the band's fans for many years.